-In this option, devices are tested at or near the maximum (or minimum) specified temperature limit; and then at successively higher (or lower) temperature increments until the parameter of interest no longer conforms to the limits of the data sheet.
-The recommended temperature increment is 5 °C. The distribution of the temperatures at which non-conformance is observed, and new temperature specification limits are determined from them.
+In this option, devices are tested at or near the maximum (or minimum) specified temperature limit and then at successively higher (or lower) temperature increments until the parameter of interest no longer conforms to the limits of the data sheet.
+The recommended temperature increment is 5 °C. The distribution of the temperatures at which non-conformances are observed, and the highest (lowest) temperature limits are determined from these tests.